Meredith Baker, MD

 Colegio Mayor de Nuestra Senora del Rosario, Bogota, Colombia

 Daniel’s hometown is Cartagena, Colombia.
 He received his MD from Colegio Mayor de Nuestra Senora del Rosario in Bogota and following graduation served in the Military Trauma Center in Pto Carreno, the UNICEF & AESNET Refugee Camp in Holl-Holl, Djibouti, and was a Surgery Officer at the Cardioinfantil Foundation in Cardiothoracic Surgery in Bogota.
 Daniel subsequently completed research fellowships at Weill Cornell Medical Center and Memorial Sloan Kettering Cancer.
 Following the completion of his second year of surgical residency at BIDMC, Daniel pursued a research fellowship in thoracic surgery, receiving an MPH degree from the Harvard School of Public Health on the Goldsmith Scholarship, and was awarded the Peter C. Pairolero Scholarship from the General Thoracic Surgery Club and the Looking to the Future Scholarship from the Society of Thoracic Surgeons.
 Daniel has been recognized for his dedication to teaching as the recipient of the Junior and Senior Resident Teaching Awards at BIDMC.
 Daniel’s clinical interest is thoracic surgery.
-He enjoys long distances running, traveling and soccer playing.
+He enjoys long distance running, traveling and playing soccer.

 Christopher Digesu, MD